wesbos/es6-articles/18-1 - Destructuring Objects.md

 What does destructuring mean?
 It's a JavaScript expression that allows us to extract data from arrays, objects, maps and sets — which we're going to learn more about in a future [ES6.io](https://ES6.io) video —into their own variable.
 It allows us to extract properties from an object or items from an array, multiple at a time.

-Let's take a look at what problem JavaScipt destructuring really solves.
+Let's take a look at what problem JavaScript destructuring really solves.
 Sometimes you need top level variables like so:

 ```js